karatelabs/karate/karate-core/README.md

 `showDriverLog` | default `false`, will include webdriver HTTP traffic in Karate report, useful for troubleshooting or bug reports
 `showProcessLog` | default `false`, will include even executable (webdriver or browser) logs in the Karate report `addOptions` | default `null`, has to be a list / JSON array that will be appended as additional CLI arguments to the `executable`, e.g. `['--no-sandbox', '--windows-size=1920,1080']`

-`target` | optional, and a powerful construct that can replace all other options above ! see [target lifecycle](#target-lifecycle).
+For more advanced options such as Docker or CI or for custom control, see [`configure driverTarget`](#configure-drivertarget).

-#### Target Lifecycle
+### `configure driverTarget`
 The above options are fine for testing on "localhost" and when not in `headless` mode.
 But when the time comes for running your web-UI automation tests on a continuous integration server, things get interesting.
-To support all the varied options such as Docker, headless Chrome, cloud-providers etc., Karate introduces the concept of a pluggable "target" where you just have to implement two methods:
+To support all the various options such as Docker, headless Chrome, cloud-providers etc., Karate introduces the concept of a pluggable "target" where you just have to implement three methods:

 ```java
 public interface Target {